 DAILY CARDINAL CARD ACCESS IS PERMITTED FOR ALL MUSIC MAJORS UNTIL MIDNIGHT.
-Music majors are permitted to remain in the building until 2:00 AM and may enter the facility through the South Wing entrance, only until midnight.
-During this time, please do not open the doors for anyone to enter with your card.
-Everyone who needs access should receive their own card.
-Please make sure the doors close behind you to keep everyone safe.
+Music majors are permitted to remain in the building until 2:00 AM and may

 Cardinal Card access for new students is programmed during the first few weeks of the semester.
 All returning students automatically retain access once the semester begins (nothing is needed).
 An email will be sent out as soon as new student programming is complete.
 If you have any problems after that email is received, please notify Angela Keene in Room 150B.
 During holidays, the School of Music will have card access only, as doors will remain locked.